 8. Sign Up for Online Language Classes

+You’ll notice above that the sample homeschool schedule above specifically highlights languages.
 There are countless benefits of learning another language for young minds.
-Aside from learning to respect and appreciate other cultures, studying a foreign language has been found to increase attention spans, improve the memory, and boost problem-solving skills.
+Aside from learning to respect and appreciate other cultures, studying a foreign language has been found to increase attention spans, improve memory, and boost problem-solving skills.

 Other research shows that bilingual students score higher on standardized tests in the areas of reading, social studies, and math.
 One of the most efficient and convenient ways to get into language lessons is with TakeLessons Live.
 It’s easy to find the perfect teacher for your kid, and schedule lessons from the comfort of your home.
 You’ll find that online language lessons are a rewarding and effective homeschool activity.